bryantrichardson/Phising-Analysis/README.md

 * **Ubuntu VM**

 ## Screenshots
 Below is a screenshot of the email in Thunderbird.
 It is important to note the claims of urgency with the red/bold text of "in case of ignorance, your services will be completely suspended in 24 hours according to the terms defined in our contracts."
-Another key detail to note is the defanged link of "hxxps[://]0[.]232[.]205[.]92[.]host[.]secureserver[.]net/lclbluewin08812/" whenever you hover your mouse over the blue text of "login to your Microsoft account." <br><br>
+Another key detail to note is the defanged link of "hxxps[://]0[.]232[.]205[.]92[.]host[.]secureserver[.]net/lclbluewin08812/" whenever you hover your mouse over the blue text of "login to your Microsoft account." <br>
+Some text will go here?
 <img width="600" alt="pa-challenge-2" src="https://github.com/user-attachments/assets/e879fe90-dace-4919-bb32-f57b3fc10bbb">
 <img width="1200" alt="pa-challenge-1" src="https://github.com/user-attachments/assets/119d8696-ef24-478e-9ba5-23c87abb5269">
 <img width="600" alt="pa-challenge-domaintools" src="https://github.com/user-attachments/assets/23b5a05c-7540-41a4-af44-2410cc44966e">